OneRepublic: 2019–2021: Human

-OneRepublic performed a livestreamed concert, One Night in Malibu, on October 27 and 28 through online platform Moment House in support of the release of Human.
-The concert took place at sunset in Malibu, California.
+On November 1, 2021, OneRepublic released the song "Sunshine".
+The song is used as the theme song to the 2021 film Clifford the Big Red Dog.
 On November 4, the band covered "We Are the Champions" as part of The Queen Family Singalong on ABC.
 The band became the first major U.S. artist to accept cryptocurrency as payment for a live concert after they accepted payments through the bitcoin app Strike for their November 16 concert in Haydn Hall in Vienna.